hessashamnad/Data-Science-2020/README.md

 The final results can be found in the post on medium.

 ## Licensing, Authors, Acknowledgements
-Credit to Niyamat Ullah for this data from Kaggle
+Credit to Kaggle for providing the data set